Improve Your Smile With Dental Veneers

 • Discoloration.
 Whether your teeth are discolored due to a root canal treatment, medication stains, excessive fluoride, tobacco use, or other causes, porcelain veneers are an excellent fix.

 • Undesired spacing.
-Has the spacing of your teeth always made you feel self-conscious?
-Do you want to get rid of that undesired gap once and for all?
-Veneers might be a good option for you.
+If the spacing of your teeth has always made you feel self-conscious, veneers might be a good option for you.

 • Irregularly shaped teeth.
-Sometimes, teeth are uneven or irregularly shaped with craters or bulges.
-In these cases, veneers are potentially a good treatment option.
+If your teeth are uneven or irregularly shaped with craters or bulges, veneers may be a good treatment option.

 What can I expect the dental veneer process to be like?